AlexandruIca/HomeWork/README.md

 cmake -DHW_SDL2_INCLUDE_DIR=/path/to/sdl2/include -DHW_SDL2_LIBRARY_DIR=/path/to/sdl2/lib ..
 make
 ```
 And now you can link against this library and run the tests.
+You can disable building tests by passing -DHW\_BUILD\_TESTS=OFF to cmake.
 Sadly, I haven't put too much time into making it easy to build on windows because I don't have the resources :(.

 # Contributing